mako-framework/docs/02_routing_and_controllers/04_response.md

 | temporaryRedirect | Sets the status code to `307` |
 | permanentRedirect | Sets the status code to `308` |

 The `Stream` response sender allows you to stream data to the client.
-They can be useful when sending large amounts data as the data will be flushed to the client in chunks, thus minimizing your application memory usage.
+This is useful when sending large amounts of data, as it flushes content to the client in chunks, minimizing memory usage.

-It also allows you to begin transmitting dynamically-generated content before knowing the total size of the content.
+It also allows you to begin transmitting dynamically generated content before knowing the total size of the response.

 ```
 $responseBody = new Stream(function ($stream) {